1CloudHub/Deepseek-Event/README.md

 ## AWS Region

-The demo is executed in the **ap-south-1 (Mumbai)** region.
+The demo is executed in the **us-west-2 (Oregon)** region.
 If deploying in a different region, ensure to update the region name accordingly in the script before execution.

 ## Model Access